Immortale-dev/QTest/README.md

 });
 ...
 ```
-And consider we have a `IT` macro (which is the real test definer) placed to each of the describe, the result would be the following:
+And consider we have the `IT` macro (which is the real test definer) placed to each of the describe, the result would be the following:
 - Test numbers
 	- Test case 1
 	- Test case 2